wilsonmar/wilsonmar.github.io/_posts/2018-09-24-salesforce-alexa.md

 {% include _toc.html %}

-It would be annoying for a worker to talk with his/her own Alexa in open-plan offices.
+Those in open-plan offices would find it annoying to hear other workers talk with their own Alexa.

-And it's also annoying to address any person named Alexa in the room ;)
+So Amazon is offering a way for several people in the same room to share use of an Echo device in the same room.

 ## Shared Devices in shared locations

 <a target="_blank" href="https://console.aws.amazon.com/a4b/home?region=us-east-1#/conference/add-provider"><img align="right" href="a4b-providers-224x305.jpg" width="224" src="https://user-images.githubusercontent.com/300046/46209070-f3e77180-c2e9-11e8-9160-50f3f298758e.jpg"></a>
-An Amazon Echo device (in the ceiling of) a <strong>conference room</strong> enables users <a href="#Enrolled">enrolled in Alexa for Business</a> to use their voice to control the speakerphone and say "Alexa, start the meeting" to the Alexa skill communicating with a <strong>voice/video conferencing provider</strong>.
+An Amazon Echo device (in the ceiling of) a <strong>conference room</strong> enables users to control lights and room temperature just like they can at home.

+<a href="#Enrolled">Users enrolled in Alexa for Business</a> can use their voice to control a speakerphone and say "Alexa, start the meeting" to the Alexa skill communicating with a <strong>voice/video conferencing provider</strong>.
 Their marketing pages:
 * <a target="_blank" href="https://chime.aws/">chime.aws/</a> which resolves to <a target="_blank" href="https://aws.amazon.com/chime/">aws.amazon.com/chime</a>
 * <a target="_blank" href="https://www.crestron.com/">Crestron.com/</a>
 * <a target="_blank" href="http://response.polycom.com/04-DR-PS-2017-Q4-Amazon-Alexa-LP">Polycom.com/</a>